Alcohol Effects On The Stomach And Intestines

-Alcoholism is an addiction that could put a strain on family relationships, result to accidents and risky behaviors and of course, lead to serious health problems.
-We all know the dangerous side effects of too much alcohol consumption on your heart, brain and kidneys.
+Alcoholism is an addiction that could put a strain on family relationships, result in accidents and risky behaviors and of course, lead to serious health problems.
+We all know the dangerous side effects of too much alcohol consumption on your heart, brain, and kidneys.
 However, aside from this, your stomach and intestines can also be severely affected.

 How Alcohol Affects Digestive System

 During the consumption of alcohol, it passes through the entire digestive tract from the esophagus to the intestines.
 Every lining of your digestive system will come in contact with the substance resulting to functional and metabolic changes such as impairment of the muscles that are involved in the absorption of nutrients and blocking of toxins that cross the walls of the intestines.
 Even the secretion of the gastric acids responsible for digesting food is adversely affected.
 It is, therefore, not surprising why a lot of alcoholics suffer from digestive problems.

 You must remember that the gastrointestinal tract plays a major role in the absorption of alcohol into the bloodstream.
 There are actually several digestive system diseases with etiologies that can be traced to excessive alcohol consumption.

 Acid Reflux – this is perhaps the most common alcohol-related disease of the digestive system.
 Consumption of alcohol affects the muscle in the esophagus responsible for keeping the gastric acid from rising up.
 As a result, the drinker suffers from heartburn due to the reflux.